 Solstice Healthplans of Arizona, Inc. (“SHPAZ”) is a licensed Prepaid Dental Plan Organization pursuant to the Arizona Insurance Code.

-Solstice of Illinois, Inc. (“SILL”) is a licensed Limited Health Service Organization pursuant to the Illinois Insurance Code as well as a licensed Preferred Provider Program Administrator and Third Party Administrator.
+Solstice of Illinois, Inc. (“SIL”) is a licensed Limited Health Service Organization pursuant to the Illinois Insurance Code as well as a licensed Preferred Provider Program Administrator.

 Solstice Healthplans of Ohio, Inc. (“SHPOH”) is a licensed Specialty Health Insuring Corporation pursuant to the Ohio Insurance Code.